Flora of Japan

+Japan contains vast islands, with its southernmost tropical prefecture of Okinawa to its northernmost chilly prefecture of Hokkaido.
+Japan contains circa 5,500 indigenous species of plants on its 377,975 square-kilometer land mass.
 The flora of Japan comprises a large assemblage of plant species which can be found in Japan, such as sakura, katsura, momiji and azalea.
 There are many species which are endemic to Japan.

-Diversity

-Japan has significant diversity in flora.
-Of approximately 5,600 total vascular plant species, almost 40% are endemic.
-This richness is due to the significant variation in latitude and altitude across the country, a diversity of climatic conditions due to monsoons, and multiple geohistorical incidences of connections with the mainland.